RLW401/Meetup/backend/Old_README.md

     {
       "message": "Validation error",
       "statusCode": 400,
-      "errors": {
+      "errors": [
-        "venueId": "Venue does not exist",
+        "Venue does not exist",
-        "name": "Name must be at least 5 characters", "type": "Type must be Online or In person", "capacity": "Capacity must be an integer",
+        "Name must be at least 5 characters",
+        "Type must be Online or In person",
+        "Capacity must be an integer",
-        "price": "Price is invalid",
+        "Price is invalid",
-        "description": "Description is required",
+        "Description is required",
-        "startDate": "Start date must be in the future", "endDate": "End date is less than start date", }
+        "Start date must be in the future",
+        "End date is less than start date",
+      ]
     }
     ```